 The Great Orme, Llandudno

 The hulking limestone crag that dominates Llandudno was named ‘orme’ (it means ‘sea serpent’) by the Vikings.
 The Great Orme, or Y Gogarth as it’s called in Welsh, has everything from heathlands to sheer sea cliffs, limestone grassland to woodland, formal gardens down in Happy Valley, a scenic drive and hairpin roads to the top.
-There’s loads to do and see, including a tramway, cable car, a herd of wild goats, the world’s largest Bronze Age mine, an artificial ski slope, toboggan run, pitch ‘n’ putt golf – and stunning views all the way to the Lake District, and down to the Blue Flag beaches below.
+There’s loads to do and see, including a tramway, cable car, a herd of wild goats, the world’s largest Bronze Age mine, an artificial ski slope, toboggan run, pitch ‘n’ putt golf – and stunning views all the way to the Lake District, and down to the Blue Flag beaches nearby.

 Padarn Country Park, Snowdonia